sequentech/step/packages/sequent-cli/README.md

 - Keycloak url - this is http://keycloak:8090 when in local dev codespace environment - required*
 - Keycloak user - use admin for local - required*
 - Keycloak password - use admin for local - required*
-- Keycloak client id - use service-account for local - required*
+- Keycloak client id - use admin for local - required*
-- Keycloak client secret - use zh0GWEjbynXJDcpF1YipFXUleEKTQiO0 for local - required*
+- Keycloak client secret - use admin for local - required*

+## Refresh Auth Token
+> This command should be called when the jwt has expired Run ```cargo run -- refresh-token```

 ## Create Election Event
 Run ```cargo run -- create-election-event --name <ELECTION_EVENT_NAME> --description <DESCRIPTION> --encryption-protocol "RSA256" --is-archived```